tirpur/SimpleRuleProcessor/README.md

 4. Upon running jar it gives the console where user can feed RULES in loop.
 You can provide condition left side as variable name and rule will execute using a lookup that remember its variable name and latest value.
-For example:
-We can run following rules:
+For example we can run following rules:

 IF input_value < 10
         SET output_value TO "Hello"
 ELSE
         SET output_value TO “SORRY"

 and

 IF output_value == "SORRY"
     SET output_value1 TO "NO THANKS"
 ELSE
     SET output_value1 TO "THANKS"

 With priority 1 and 2 respectively.
 So here the condition input value of the first rule has to be keyed-in as trigger input value.

 Snapshot of this run is as below:

 shri@shri-lappy:~/MyRuleProcessor$ java -jar /home/shri/MyRuleProcessor/target/RuleProcessor-jar-with-dependencies.jar

 Enter trigger input name:
 input_value
 Enter trigger input value:
 7
 Enter priority of the rule:
 10
 Enter the rule:
 IF input_value < 10
         SET output_value TO "Hello"
 ELSE
         SET output_value TO “SORRY"

 Final output: output_value SET TO "Hello"

 Enter priority of the rule:
 14
 Enter the rule:
 IF output_value == "SORRY"
     SET output_value1 TO "NO THANKS"
 ELSE
     SET output_value1 TO "THANKS"

 Final output: output_value1 SET TO "THANKS"

 Enter priority of the rule:
 ^Cshri@shri-lappy:~/MyRuleProcessor$